amorena/democdonpaas/README.md

 DEMO DevOps-Continuous Delivery on PaaS
 ----------------------------------------

-The goal of this demo is to demonstrate how implementing continuous delivery practices using OpenShift Enterprise you can easly achieve:
+The goal of this demo is to demonstrate how implementing continuous delivery practices using OpenShift - PaaS you can easly achieve:

 - Moves forward artifacts in the delivery pipeline from Development, QA, UAT and Production environments
 - Automates testing and provisioning processes